 Impairment losses on financial assets other than trade receivables that are stated at amortised cost, are written off against the corresponding assets directly.
 Where the recovery of trade receivables is considered doubtful but not remote, the impairment losses for doubtful receivables are recorded using an allowance account.
 When the Group is satisfied that recovery of trade receivables is remote, the amount considered irrecoverable is written off against trade receivables directly and any amounts held in the allowance account in respect of that receivable are reversed.
-Subsequent recoveries of amounts previously charged to the allowance account and subsequent recoveries of amounts previously written off directly are recognised in profit or loss.
+Subsequent recoveries of amounts previously charged to the allowance account are reversed against the allowance account.
+Other changes in the allowance account and subsequent recoveries of amounts previously written off directly are recognised in profit or loss.